Kyle-Ye/Forumate/README.md

 - [x] iPadOS 17+
 - [x] watchOS 10+
 - [x] tvOS 17+
-- [x] macOS(Catalyst) 13+
+- [x] macOS(Catalyst) 14+
-- [ ] macOS 13+
+- [ ] macOS 14+
 - [x] visionOS 1+

 > tvOS target is buildable, but due to [#17](https://github.com/Kyle-Ye/Forumate/issues/17).
 I can't upload a tvOS binary to App Store.
 >
 > macOS is buildable, but is not optimized for.
 It's better to build under Catalyst.
 >
-> I have plan to adapt for visionOS.
-Waiting for the SDK to be available.
+> visionOS is buidable, but is not optimized for.
+Hope I can get a real device to test for it.

 ## Download

 - v0.1~v0.3 supports iOS 16+, watchOS 9+ and macOS 13+
-- v0.4.0 supports iOS 17 beta 1, watchOS 9 beta 1 and macOS 14 beta 1
+- v0.4.0 supports iOS 17 beta 1, watchOS 10 beta 1 and macOS 14 beta 1
-- v0.4.1 supports iOS 17 beta 2, watchOS 9 beta 2 and macOS 14 beta 2
+- v0.4.1 supports iOS 17 beta 2-3, watchOS 10 beta 2-3 and macOS 14 beta 2-3
+- v0.5.0 supports iOS 17 beta 4, watchOS 10 beta 4 and macOS 14 beta 4

 ### Mac App Store Release